 The rotator cuff is composed of four muscles that help keep your upper arm bone in your shoulder joint.
 These muscles are also responsible for many of the twisting and bending motions your shoulder is capable of.
 Tears to these muscles and their tendons often require intervention; however, surgery has failure rates ranging from 30 to 94 percent.

 Stem cell therapy provides an alternative approach, as these cells can reduce inflammation, do not elicit an immune response, and are very safe to use.
-Studies have shown that the use of stem cells, either when injected directly into a tendon or when attached to a fibrin matrix and wrapped around a tendon, can increase tissue healing and that the end result is a tendon that more closely resembles the original tissue.
-This is a major breakthrough as ineffective healing and scar tissue formation lead to a significant increase in the chance of reinjury.
+Studies have shown that the use of stem cells, either when injected directly into a tendon or when attached to a fibrin matrix and wrapped around a tendon, can increase tissue healing and that the result is a tendon that more closely resembles the original tissue.
+This is a breakthrough as ineffective healing and scar tissue formation lead to a significant increase in the chance of reinjury.

 Stem Cells Over Knee Replacement

 Knee pain seems to be all too common with the daily wear and tear of walking, running, and bending down.
 As the cartilage in your knees begins to wear down, your bones may start rubbing against one another, causing severe knee pain, inflammation, and limited mobility.
 Knee replacement is commonly turned to as a solution to this pain, but this procedure carries risks of infection, has a high possibility of joint failure and the need for another replacement in the future, and often requires significant physical therapy to restore joint function.